David Carlucci

 Since leaving the Senate, Carlucci has founded the government relations and public affairs firm Carlucci Consulting and become a frequent political commentator on networks including Fox News, BBC, NewsNation, and Newsmax.

 Early life and education

 Carlucci was born in Clarkstown, New York, and raised in Rockland County.
 He attended Clarkstown High School North and ran track.
 He graduated from Rockland Community College in 2000.
 He went on to attend Cornell University and graduated with a Bachelor of Science degree in industrial and labor relations in 2002.

+Carlucci has maintained a lasting connection to Rockland Community College since his graduation.
+He delivered the "Message to the Graduates" at the 2016 RCC Commencement ceremony, provided a special recorded address during the college's 2020 Virtual Commencement when in-person gatherings were suspended due to the COVID-19 pandemic, and returned to deliver the commencement address to the Class of 2026.

 Early career

 Carlucci worked as a financial planner for American Express from 2002 to 2003 and worked in Congressman Eliot Engel's office as a staff assistant from 2004 to 2005.

 In 2003, Carlucci made his first political run for the office of Town Clerk in the Town of Clarkstown.
 Carlucci lost to the 28-year incumbent, Republican Patricia Sheridan.
 In 2006, he defeated Sheridan by 294 votes at the age of 24.